SAVE ON HEALTHCARE EXPENSES

 *Note: Contributions to HSAs may be subject to state taxes in California, Alabama, and New Jersey.

-Note: New Hires or new enrollees in the HSA as of December 3 will not be able to contribute to their HSA until January 1 of the following calendar year, per IRS regulations.
+Note: When a New Hire starts December 3 or later, or an employee moves to the HDHP and enrolls in an HSA with an effective date of December 3 or later, the employee is not able to contribute to their HSA and are not eligible for an employer contribution until January 1 of the following calendar year, per IRS regulations.